1. What is the use of standby redolog?

 therefore, you it minimizes the probability of Data Loss on the Standby Database.

 For real time apply, it is mandatory to have standby redolog on standby database.

 Without Standby Redo Logs, an Archived Redo Log is created by the RFS process and when it has completed,

 this Archived Redo Log is applied to the Standby Database by the MRP process .
 An incomplete ArchiveLog file cannot be applied on the Standby Database and will not be used in a Failover situation.
 This causes a certain data loss.

-If you have Standby Redo Logs, the RFS process will write into the Standby Redo Log ,when there record entered in online redolog and when a log switch occurs, the Archiver Process of the Standby Database will archive this Standby Redo Log to an Archived Redo Log, while the MRP process applies the information to the Standby Database.
+If you have Standby Redo Logs whenever a record is inserted into oracle redolog , the RFS process will write into the Standby Redo Log of standby redolog and it gets applied by MRP , which ensures real time sync.
+When a log switch occurs, the Archiver Process of the Standby Database will archive this Standby Redo Log to an Archived Redo Log, while the MRP process applies the information to the Standby Database.
 In a Failover situation, you will also have access to the information already written in the Standby Redo Logs, so the information will not be lost.